thakkar-khyati/image-ai/README.md

 ### Common Issues

 1. **"Failed to generate image" error**
-   - Check if your Hugging Face API token is correct
+   - The app has multiple fallbacks, so this is rare
-   - Ensure you have internet connection
+   - Check your internet connection
    - Try a simpler prompt

 2. **CORS errors**